skkusal/symtuner/README.md

 -->

 ### Hyperparameters
-The hyperparameter `--search-space' is very important in our tool.
+The hyperparameter `--search-space` is very important in our tool.
 You can check all the hyperparameters by passing `--help` option to SymTuner.
 | Option | Description |
 |:------:|:------------|
 | `--search-space` | Path to json file that defines parameter spaces |